 Many mice and some touchpads have a middle mouse button.
 On a mouse with a scroll wheel, you can usually press directly down on the scroll wheel to middle-click.
-If you don't have a middle mouse button, you can press the left and right mouse buttons at the same time to middle-click.
-If you find you are unable to middle-click this way you can try following.
+If you don’t have a middle mouse button, you can press the left and right mouse buttons at the same time to middle-click.

 On touchpads that support multi-finger taps, you can tap with three fingers at once to middle-click.
 You have toin the touchpad settings for this to work.